-"Christian Leadership to Change the World".
+"Christian Leadership to Change the World."
 That's the calling of the Robertson School of Government (RSG).
-Rooted in Biblical faith and practice, RSG trains leaders for public service nationally and internationally.
-For example, RSG alumni hold senior staff positions in the:
+Rooted in Biblical faith and practice, RSG trains and equips servant leaders for public service nationally and internationally.
+This public service has included positions in the:

-White House, Departments of State, Justice, Defense, Labor, and Health and Human Services,

-U.S. Senate and House of Representatives, State and Local Government throughout the United States, Various private organizations, such as Focus on the Family, and as a Fulbright Scholar.
+- White House, - Departments of State, Justice, Defense, Labor, and Health and Human Services, - U.S. Senate (including the Foreign Relations Committee and the personal offices of Senator Jim Webb and former Senators Allen, Helms, and Faircloth), - House of Representatives, (including the Judiciary Committee, and the personal offices of Congressmen Randy Forbes, Bobby Scott, and former Congressmen Thelma Drake, Stephen Lynch and Joanne Davis), - State and Local Governments throughout the United States including the Governor of the State of Virginia, and - Various private organizations, such as Focus on the Family and the Heritage Foundation, and - The United Nations and as a Fulbright Scholar.

-To train students properly, RSG faculty . . . hold doctoral degrees in American government, political science, public administration, law, urban services, leadership studies, and anthropological and linguistic studies from leading universities . . . consult with government executives, legislators and their staffs, and political candidates . . . engage in cooperative research activities with public policy think tanks and lobbying organizations . . . assist political and legal action organizations, such as the American Center of Law and Justice (ACLJ) . . . participate in various professional organizations, including the American Political Science Association, International City/County Managers Association and a variety of others . . . and author books on a wide range of subjects.
+To train students properly, RSG faculty . . . hold doctoral degrees in political science, public administration, law, and anthropological and linguistic studies from leading universities . . . consult with government executives, legislators and their staffs, and political candidates . . . engage in cooperative research activities with public policy think tanks and lobbying organizations . . . assist political and legal action organizations, such as the American Center for Law and Justice (ACLJ) . . . participate in various professional organizations, including the American Political Science Association, American Society of Public Administration, International City/County Managers Association, Christian Legal Society and a variety of others . . . and author books on a wide range of subjects.